NARUSE LABORATORY Department of Mechanical System Engineering,

 The related themes:

-• Elucidation and control of ash deposition mechanism in industrial waste treatment furnaces
+• Study on mechanisms and control of ash deposition in industrial waste treatment furnaces

 伝熱管に灰付着の写真 伝熱管に灰付着イメージ図